enepomnyaschih/jwidget/doc/jwidget/Component.md

 Each component has several stages of life.

 1. Like in all other classes, **constructor** is called first.
 Usually all fields are defined and assigned to their initial values here, events are created etc. Only component model should be touched here, view is completely ignored.
-Notice that component is not rendered after construction yet, so it doesn't have fields [el](#el) and [children](#children) assigned, and methods [addArray](#addarray), [addcollection](#addcollection), [addReplaceable](#addreplaceable) won't work.
+Notice that component is not rendered after construction yet, so it doesn't have fields [el](#el) and [children](#children) assigned, and methods [addArray](#addarray), [addCollection](#addcollection), [addReplaceable](#addreplaceable) won't work.
 The main reason for that is that we want to give you ability to do something else between component construction and rendering, for example, change some field values and call some methods.
 Second reason: it is not recommended to call virtual methods in constructor in any object-oriented language.
 If may result in undesired side effects.
 You can render the component directly by calling [render](#render), [renderTo](#renderto), [renderAs](#renderas), or by adding this component into another component as a child.
 For example, component gets rendered immediately after adding into [children](#children) map.
 You can invoke component rendering multiple times, but it gets rendered only once.
 1. Method [beforeRender](#beforerender) is called during rendering, after HTML template reading and initialization of all links to this template elements.
 It is convenient to perform some preliminary action here before child component creation.
 You are already able to create child components here anyway.
 Call `super.beforeRender()` at the first line of the method.
 1. All `render<ChildId>` methods are called for HTML template elements, i.e. child component creation is performed.
 The methods are called in the same order as these `jwid`'s are written in the template.
 1. Method [afterRender](#afterrender) is called at the end of rendering procedure.
 You should assign all elements' attributes here, create child components, bind event handlers and fill the component with interactivity.
 Component rendering is finished here.
 Call `super.afterRender()` at the first line of the method.